 - After the death of a testator all correspondence concerning the legacy should be dealt with by the Director of Finance and Logistics on behalf of the Fund. - The Director of Finance and Logistics or his delegated representative is empowered to give an executor a good discharge. - 13.
 The Trustees are responsible for how the Funds are spent and to satisfy themselves on the performance of any investments. - 14.
 Where it becomes necessary for the Board to obtain confirmation of Estates in order to obtain a legacy due to the Endowment Fund under the terms of a will, the Director of Finance and Logistics will act as the Fund's nominee. - 15.
 If an agent administers the Endowment Funds, the Director of Finance and Logistics will be responsible for ensuring that the arrangement is regulated by a formal agreement in writing.
-The agreement will need to cover the issues described in the above paragraphs and include a charge for administration. - 16.
-Non-Exchequer funds shall be invested by the Director of Finance and Logistics in accordance with the Fund's policy and subject to statutory requirements.
+The agreement will need to cover the issues described in the above paragraphs and include a charge for administration.

-Owner: Document: Doc & page: Review arrangements: Rolling 3 year or on introduction of new systems Head of Finance Standing Financial Instruction Page 66 of 71 Version: 2022-01 v1 Latest Intranet Posting: June 2021 Implementation: Immediate Approved by: Audit Committee and Board
+Owner: Document: Page: Review arrangements: Head of Finance Standing Financial Instructions Page 79 of 85 Reviewed annually or on introduction of new systems Version: Latest Intranet Posting: Implementation: Approved by: 2023-06 April 2022 Immediate Audit and Risk Committee and Board